zeke/devcenter-scraper/content/md/getting-started-with-nodejs.md

 If you're new to Heroku or Node.js development, you'll need to set up a few things first:

 - A Heroku user account.
-[Signup is free and instant](https://api.heroku.com/signup/devcenter).
+[Signup is free and instant](https://signup.heroku.com/signup/dc).
-- Install the [Heroku Toolbelt](https://toolbelt.heroku.com), which gives you git, Foreman, and the Heroku command-line interface.
 - [Node.js](http://nodejs.org/), easily installed on Mac, Windows, and Linux with packages from [nodejs.org](http://nodejs.org/).

 ## Local workstation setup

+First, install the Heroku Toolbelt on your local workstation.

+<a class="toolbelt" href="https://toolbelt.heroku.com/">Install the Heroku Toolbelt</a>

+This ensures that you have access to the [Heroku command-line client](/categories/command-line), Foreman, and the Git revision control system.

 Once installed, you can use the `heroku` command from your command shell.
 Log in using the email address and password you used when creating your Heroku account: